project-taurus/taurus_vap/README.md

 Additionally, the code will produce other files containing relevant informations such as the occupation numbers or the eigenvalues of the single-particle hamiltonian.
 More importantly, the code will write the final wave function obtained at the end of the iterative procedure in a file.
-The names of all the files produced during a run are recalled in the STDOUT.
+The names of all the files produced during a run are recalled at the end of the STDOUT.

-See the file `extras/manual_input.pdf` for more details.

 ## Examples
 We provide 2 examples of simple calculations in the `examples` directory: